maha652/Projet_long_singlecell_RNAseq_MG/README.md

 III) Runing

-You should have your file "Seurat Object " resulting from sequencing of single cell suspension by calling  :
+You should have your file "Seurat Object " resulting from sequencing of single cell suspension already transformed from a FastQ file by calling  :

 - analyse_differentielle_gsea_enrichissement.R